peejaywk/FourFifthsJazz/README.md

 * Advertise that the ensemble is available for weddings / parties / corporate events and other private functions
 * Allow visitors/fans to learn more about the ensemble

-The name and members of the ensemble have been created solely fot the purpose of this project and are entirely ficticious.
+The name and members of the ensemble have been created solely for the purpose of this project and are entirely ficticious.

 ## Table of Contents